NicolasSimon/battlenet-api-android/README.md

 # Introduction

-This library gives you access to the APIS of Battle.net (Blizzard), based on [Retrofit](http://square.github.io/retrofit/).
+This library gives you access to the [APIs of Battle.net](https://dev.battle.net/io-docs) based on the [Retrofit](http://square.github.io/retrofit/) library.

-# Available APIS
+# Available APIs

 ### D3 Community API